Skip to content

 • Use a real current choke where modes want to convert ... commonly at the transition to coax, or at the tuner output where the environment becomes asymmetric.

-• Keep coax runs from tuner to antenna as short as practical when the tuning happens in/near the shack.
+• Keep coax runs from tuner to antenna as short as practical when the tuning happens in or near the shack.

 Mini-FAQ

-• Why does common-mode make the line radiate?— Because both conductors carry a same-direction current component, so the fields no longer cancel well.
+• Why does common-mode make the line radiate? — Because the line carries current that is not canceled by an equal-and-opposite current in the intended transmission-line mode, so the fields no longer cancel well.

-• What is the “phantom third conductor”?— The environment (Earth and nearby conductive objects) plus displacement current through capacitance that completes the RF loop.
+• What is the “phantom third conductor”? — The environment, including Earth and nearby conductive objects, plus displacement current through capacitance that completes the RF loop.

-• Why does coax get blamed more often?— The outside of the shield is an easy common-mode path and it’s usually tied into the shack’s return network.
+• Why does coax get blamed more often? — The outside of the shield is an easy common-mode path and it is usually tied into the shack’s return network.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.